top of page

 Timeline: Summer

 Partners in Science pairs high schoolers with demonstrated potential in STEM with mentors in the science, health, and medical fields.
-Participants immerse themselves in research, gaining hands-on experience in a college or university lab, growing their network of professional skills, and developing their science and communication skills.
-Participants receive a stipend upon successfully completing the program.
+While not an internship in name, participants gain hands-on experience in a college or university lab, immersing themselves in research, growing their network, and developing their science and communication skills.

-Location: New Brunswick, NJ
+Location: New Brunswick, New Jersey

 Timeline: Year-round

-The Rutgers Youth Enjoy Science (RUYES) program introduces students from groups underrepresented in the biomedical sciences to careers in cancer research and healthcare.
+The RUYES program introduces New Jersey high school students to the biomedical sciences and ultimately careers in cancer research and healthcare.
 This is a two-year program in which participants receive professional training during the school year and engage in cutting-edge cancer research in mentor-supervised labs over the summer.
 The program culminates with students presenting a poster and a 10-minute talk detailing their research experience.
-Students are paid for their time and may be compensated for other expenses.

 Timeline: Summer

-Deadline: February 2025
+Deadline: February 27

 Ages: 15-19

-Location: Newark, NJ
+Location: Newark, New Jersey

-The Newark Museum of Art’s Explorers Teen Program helps participants build college, career, and life readiness through the museum’s collections, resources, and staff.
-The program lasts three to four years, with participants committing to six hours a week after school during the academic year, five hours per week over the summer, and devoting 25 hours to community service annually.
-Participants in this NJ program reap a number of benefits, including attending workshops in fields ranging from STEM to financial literacy, receiving SAT prep, going on field trips and college tours, and attending a gala at the museum.
+The Newark Museum of Art’s Explorers Teen Program helps high schoolers build college, career, and life readiness through the museum’s collections, resources, and staff.
+The internship program lasts three to four years, with interns committing to 6 hours a week after school during the academic year and 25 hours per week over the summer.
+They must also devote 60 hours to community service annually.

 Ages: 15-19

-Location: Newark, NJ
+Location: Newark, New Jersey

 Timeline: Year-round